Line 1 Yonge–University: Operations and extensions

-On February 28, 1963, an extension was added to curve north from Union Station, below University Avenue and Queen's Park to near Bloor Street, where it turned west to terminate at St. George and Bloor Street.
+On November 16, 1959, construction began on an extension of the subway, which curved north from Union Station, below University Avenue and Queen's Park to near Bloor Street, where it turned west to terminate at St. George and Bloor Street.
+The extension opened on February 28, 1963.

 On February 26, 1966, the Bloor–Danforth line opened, from Keele to Woodbine.
 For six months, as a trial, the Yonge–University line operated as two branches: Eglinton–Keele and Eglinton–Woodbine.
 The interlining trial was determined to be ineffective, and the Yonge–University line was cut back to St. George on September 4, 1966.